sabihoshi/GenshinLyreMidiPlayer/README.md

 ## Upcoming
 * Output into a "Piano Sheet" in a text file.
 * History of opened MIDI files.
+* Preview songs by playing to your speakers.

 ## About